 First-Degree Murder

-The court can bring first-degree murder charges against individuals who premeditated an act of murder and intentionally carry it out.
-A conviction for first-degree murder can be punished with:
+The court can bring first-degree murder charges against individuals who premeditated an act of murder and intentionally carried it out.
+A conviction for first-degree murder can result in 25 years to life in prison.

 Note that individuals may also be charged with capital murder – or first-degree murder with special circumstances – in certain instances.
-A capital murder charge can involve 20 different actions, such as the:
+A capital murder charge can involve 20 different actions, such as:

 - The murder of multiple victims